google/WebFundamentals/src/content/en/updates/2019/08/get-started-with-gpu-compute-on-the-web.md

   </figcaption>
 </figure>

-The 3 GPU buffers are storage buffers as we need to store and retrieve data in the compute shader.
+The three GPU buffers are storage buffers as we need to store and retrieve data in the compute shader.
 This explains why the GPU buffer usage flags include `GPUBufferUsage.STORAGE` for all of them.
 The result matrix usage flag also has `GPUBufferUsage.COPY_SRC` because it will be copied to another buffer for